tommason14/st/README.md

 - scrollback-mouse
 - xresources

-The iceberg colourscheme is used by default, otherwise values from `~/.Xresources` are used if defined.
+Colours defined in `~/.Xresources` are used if available, otherwise the [iceberg](https://github.com/cocopon/iceberg.vim) colourscheme is used.